narmeen12/contactsApp/README.md

 If both Django server and Node server are running at the same time and there are no errors, you are now ready to use the app!

 You may need to include additional settings to your wsgi.py files.
-Ask narminshahin@gmail.com for any assistance on this.

 ## Usage